-The image to the left shows the defensive posture a garter snake will take when cornered.
+The image shows the defensive posture a garter snake will take when cornered.
 It flattens its body and head to appear larger than normal.
 In this pose, it will strike and bite.
 Though it has no fangs, the teeth are sharp and will draw blood.
+Some research now indicates that the saliva may be slightly toxic to some prey.

 The salamander represents a group of salamanders which do not have lungs.
 They are two to three inches long as adults and may live to be 20 years old.
-They rely on a moist skin and capillaries in the skin to obtain oxygen by diffusion.
-The female deposits its eggs on land in moist areas in the Spring and guards them until they hatch.
+They rely on capillaries in moist skin to obtain oxygen by diffusion.
+The female deposits her eggs on land in moist areas in the Spring and guards them until they hatch.
 There is no aquatic stage in its development.

 Several people have these in their ponds in Livingston county.
 Their skin is toxic to most predators which might attempt to eat them.
 The orange colored individuals are juveniles which spend one or more years on land.
 The olive green adults return to the water and remain aquatic.